 - 4.1.
 The Council is responsible for a total of 2295 kilometres (1426 miles) of carriageway.
-The Council's carriageway network is divided into four classifications A, B, C and Unclassified. - 4.2.
-Inventory records are accurate for the lengths of road; however, the widths of the road are estimated based on classification of the road.
-Over time these widths will be collected and added into our network management system and will aide with quantification and refinement of the valuation of the carriageway asset. - 4.3.
-The carriageway asset Gross Replacement Cost of the recorded asset as derived utilising the Asset Valuation tool developed by Society of Chief Officers of Transportation in Scotland (SCOTS) is £2.19 billion. - 4.4.
+The Council's carriageway network is divided into 4 classifications A, B, C and Unclassified. - 4.2.
+Inventory records are accurate for the lengths of road however, the widths of the road are estimated based on classification of the road.
+Over time these widths will be collected and added into the network management system and will aide with quantification and refinement of the valuation of the carriageway asset. - 4.3.
+The carriageway asset Gross Replacement Cost of the recorded asset as derived utilising the Asset Valuation tool developed by the Society of Chief Officers of Transportation in Scotland (SCOTS) is £2.26 billion. - 4.4.
 Safety inspections are carried out in accordance with the Guidance Document for Road Safety Inspections and Defect Categorisations.
 This manual takes cognisance of the guidance contained within Well-Maintained Highways Infrastructure Code of Practice.
 These safety inspections are carried out on a monthly, three monthly or annual basis depending on the carriageways hierarchy. - 4.5.
 In addition to these inspections, regulatory inspections to deliver our obligations under the New Roads and Street Works Act 1991 (NRSWA) and the Transport Scotland Act 2005 are also carried out.

 - 4.6.
-Annually the Scottish Roads Maintenance Condition Survey (SRMCS) is undertaken on our road network by SCOTS nominated contractor WDM Ltd. This survey examines 100% of our A class carriageways in one direction, with the other direction being surveyed the following year.
-50% of our B and C class roads are surveyed with the whole of the B and C class network being surveyed over a four year period.
-10% of our unclassified road network is completed each year.
-This survey produces our Road Condition Index (RCI) based on the percentages above and applied to the whole of the network.
-The survey identifies for each 10 metre section of road whether it falls into the red category (requires maintenance) amber (should be considered for maintenance) or green (serviceable).
+Annually the Scottish Roads Maintenance Condition Survey (SRMCS) is undertaken on the road network by SCOTS nominated contractor WDM Limited.
+This survey tackles 100% of the A class carriageways in one direction, with the other direction being surveyed the following year.
+50% of the B and C class roads are surveyed with the whole of the B and C class network being surveyed over a 4 year period.
+Only 10% of the unclassified road network is completed each year.
+This survey produces the Road Condition Index (RCI) based on the percentages above and applied to the whole of the network.
+The survey identifies, for each 10 metre section of road, whether it falls into the red category (requires maintenance) amber (should be considered for maintenance) or green (serviceable).
 The RCI is published each year as a national performance indicator. - 4.7.
-In 2017 SCOTS requested that the backlog was recalculated by WDM Ltd, based on the latest SRMCS survey data at the time.
+In 2017, SCOTS requested that the backlog was recalculated by WDM Limited, based on the latest SRMCS survey data at the time.
 The backlog calculation for carriageway maintenance was £90.42 million in 2018.
 This is the sum of money required to be invested in a single year to bring the road network back to a serviceable standard.
-This backlog figure has reduced from £137million in 2013 and this is to be welcomed. - 4.8.
-The condition of our carriageways has improved from an RCI of 38.0 in 2010/2011 to 31.2 in 2018/2019 as shown in the table below.
+This backlog figure has reduced from £137million in 2013.
+Clearly this is to be welcomed. - 4.8.
+The condition of the carriageways has improved from an RCI of 38.0 in 2010/2011 to 30.3 in 2019/2020 as shown in the table below.
 The RCI is the combined value of the red and amber categories referenced at 4.6.